ihat/mapredus/README.md

 example is also located in the tests.

 ### Attaching a mapreduce process to a class

 You will often want to define a mapreduce process that does some operations on data within a class.
-Here is how this looks.
-There is also an example of this in the tests.
+The process should have an inputter, mapper, reducer, finalizer, and outputter defined.
+By default a process will have the specifications shown below.
+There is also an example of how to do this in the tests.

     class GetWordCount < MapRedus::Process
-      def self.specification
-        {
-          :inputter => WordStream,
-          :mapper => WordCounter,
-          :reducer => Adder,
-          :finalizer => ToRedisHash,
-          :outputter => MapRedus::RedisHasher,
+      inputter MapRedus::WordStream
+      mapper MapRedus::WordCounter
+      reducer MapRedus::Adder
+      finalizer MapRedus::ToRedisHash
+      outputter MapRedus::RedisHasher
-          :ordered => false
+      ordered false
-        }
     end

+    class GetCharCount < MapRedus::Process
+      inputter MapRedus::CharStream
+      mapper MapRedus::CharCounter
     end

     class Job